DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/README.md

 - links

 ## CellID Geolocation
-Get the resources used in the video to be published .
+Get the resources used in the video https://youtu.be/Ps0NpuCyiHw  .

 - Arduino MKR GSM 1400 library file used in the demo
 - links